3 adults, 3 children displaced by house fire in Raleigh

 RALEIGH, N.C.
 (WTVD) -- Six people were displaced Sunday after a fire at a home in Raleigh.

-According to the Raleigh Fire Department, 35 firefighters responded to calls about a fire at a home in the 3700 block of Marsh Lane.
+According to the Raleigh Fire Department, 35 firefighters responded to calls about a fire at a home in the 3700 block of Marshlane Way.
 Officials said that three children and three adults were displaced following the fire which took crews 10 minutes to get under control.

 Officials said no injuries were reported.